 The Devil’s Flower

-As a child, Rosa Julia Leyva played among the poppy fields, a plant her mother called the “Devil’s flower”.
-Years later, when drug trafficking invaded her town in Guerrero, Mexico, Rosa Julia finally understood what her mother was referring to.
+When she was a child, Rosa Julia Leyva played among the poppy fields, a plant that her mother called the “devil’s flower.”
+Years later, when drug trafficking invaded her town in Guerrero, Mexico, Rosa Julia finally understood what her mother meant.

 ► Lupa is our new app for Spanish learners who want to study with Radio Ambulante’s stories.
 More info at lupa.app.